 Electric customer choice switch rates and aggregation activity

-Below is a new switch rate dashboard, which will eventually replace the PDF switch rate reports.
-The dashboard and PDF reports show the number of customers and sales that have shifted from the EDU’s Standard Service Offer (SSO) to a competitive (CRES) product.
+Below are new switch rate dashboards, which have replaced the PDF switch rate reports.
+The dashboards show the number of customers and sales that have shifted from the EDU’s Standard Service Offer (SSO) to a competitive (CRES) product.
 The SSO represents the default electric generation service a customer will receive from their local electric utility if they do not choose a CRES product.
 The percentage of customers that have chosen a CRES product is known as the “switch rate.”
 (Dashboards link to an external site)